starlord-daniel/python-basis/docs/app-docs.md

 # Application documentation

 Code documentation should always happen within the code itself.
-This document is only intended to explain what is done.
+This document is mostly intended to explain how to work with the code that is written.

 ## Functionality